Oneirology, you might be surprised, is not just the name of an album by the Hip Hop trio CunninLynguists.

 When most people try to understand their dreams, they most typically look for dream interpretation.
 This, however, can only answer idiosyncratic, personal questions.

-To find answers to more general, objective questions, we need to resort to rigorous, scientific study of the topic at hand, namely dreaming.
+To find answers to more general, objective questions, we need to resort to the rigorous, scientific study of the topic at hand, namely dreaming.

 Obviously, dreaming does have a subjective component, which forces researchers to oftentimes employ introspective methods of investigation.

-In this article I will discuss the main topics of investigation within the science of oneirology as well as its most authoritative theories and recent findings.
+In this article, I will discuss the main topics of investigation within the science of oneirology as well as its most authoritative theories and recent findings.

 I will conclude with a list of questions yet to be answered by oneirologists, reflecting how young this field of study still is.